Here is our pick for the top venues offering Men's haircuts from around Australia.

 Before you get into that chair, take a look at our guide to finding the best haircuts for men for every face shape.
 You’re welcome.

-If you have an oval face-shape… The oval face shape is defined by the absence of sharp angles near the forehead, cheeks and chin.
+The oval face shape is defined by the absence of sharp angles near the forehead, cheeks and chin.
 Your jawline is soft and smaller than the width of the forehead.

 This shape is versatile because of its symmetry and balance.
 Most hairstyles suit an oval shape including fades and undercuts, textured slick backs and spiky hair.
 Ask your stylist to work with your hair’s natural growth pattern to lift if away from your face.If you have straight hair, leave some length on the top and slick it back or go for a shorter crop.
 If you have tighter curls, go for a skin fade with sharp details around the hairline.